 Ted specialized in Music Education at the University of Western Ontario.
 Since returning to British Columbia he has taught at the Courtenay Youth Music Centre, the Delta Conservatory of Music, Trebas Institute of Recording Arts, Kwantlen University College and the Banff Centre as well as VCC.
 His teaching areas have included music theory, ear training, orchestration, computers and MIDI, ensemble and choral conducting in addition to trumpet and chamber music coaching.

 After receiving a Certificate in Information Technology from Capilano College, new technologies in music has been added to his list of skills.
 Ted Greene is presently researching and developing computer assisted materials for the study of music online.

-Helen has been an instructor in the School of Music at VCC since 1998.
-She is also on the faculty of the VSO School of Music, a board member of the Vancouver International School of Music and the Wesbrook Community Centre and performs regularly in Vancouver as a collaborative pianist.
+Helen has been an instructor in the Music Department at VCC since 1998.
+She is also on the faculty of the VSO School of Music, the Vancouver International School of Music and the Wesbrook Community Centre and performs regularly in Vancouver as a collaborative pianist.

 Helen holds a Bachelor of Music in Piano Performance from Acadia University and an M.A. in Musicology from the University of Victoria.
-Her teachers include Dr. Teresa Dybvig and Susan Nowicki (Taubman technique), Louis Kentner (solo piano), Isobel Flinn and Paul Hamburger (collaborative piano-vocal repertoire) and Marta Hunter (Alexander technique) and Dr. Joaquin Farias (movement therapy).
+Her teachers include Dr. Teresa Dybvig and Susan Nowicki (Taubman technique), Louis Kentner (solo piano), Isobel Flinn and Paul Hamburger (collaborative piano-vocal repertoire), Marta Hunter (Alexander technique) and Dr. Joaquin Farias (movement therapy).

 Peter has completed more than 60 commissions, both acoustic and electronic for widely diverse musical situations, including pieces for Vancouver Symphony, Icebreaker London, Stratford Festival and operas for National Arts Centre, Modern Baroque Opera and Vancouver New Music.